-untied welcomes the report published today by the Office of Tax Simplification (OTS) outlining the clear benefits of adopting a tax year end that is aligned with a calendar month-end.
+The Office of Tax Simplification (OTS) has published a report outlining the benefits of adopting a tax year end that is aligned with a calendar month-end.

-Feedback from our users points to the fact that 5 April tax year end date is confusing and challenging for many taxpayers, particularly those groups who are relatively new to the UK tax system.
+Feedback from our users points to the 5 April tax year end date being confusing and challenging for many taxpayers, particularly those groups who are relatively new to the UK tax system.
 It can also cause administrative difficulties for individuals when attempting to align financial transactions from monthly transactions to the income tax year.

 Based on the OTS paper, and the opinions of untied users, a move away from the current tax year end date to 31 March would be welcomed.